-Saitech Inc is a cloud service reseller as a systems integrator (SI) and can manage the deployment of multiple cloud services purchased through multiple vendors.
+Saitech Inc is a Top cloud service reseller as a systems integrator (SI) and can manage the deployment of multiple cloud computing & hosting purchases through multiple vendors.
 Saitech Inc is also a value-added reseller (VAR) that sells, installs, maintains, and services a cloud appliance located on the customer’s premises.
 Some of our other popular services are Marine Hardware Electronics & IT Maintenance services.

 Self-service provisioning: End users can spin up compute resources for almost any type of workload on-demand.
 This eliminates the traditional need for IT administrators to provision and manage compute resources.